BikingFox/100-days-of-code/log.md

 **Thoughts:** Kinda just skimped through the applied visual design section.
 Was tired from holiday and had to work through design things I don't understand (cubic-bezier).
 Finished the Applied Visual Design section and ready to move on to the next section!
 Glad for the refresher in website building, but still excited to move on to vr!

+### Day 5: September 8, 2020 - 10:31 p.m.
+##### Applied Accessibility

+**Today's Progress**: Learning Accessibility in Web Design

+**Thoughts:** This is an area I have little experience.
+When I first started coding I didn't include any accessibility tags in my first few websites.
+A few months ago I went back and updated them, but I know they could be better.
+This section has showed me just how elaborate and yet simple this can be!

 ###EXAMPLE EXAMPLE EXAMPLE EXAMPLE EXAMPLE
 ### Day 1: June 27, Monday